digicatapult/sqnc-node/pallets/validator-set/README.md

 This module is then relicensed by Digital Catapult under the same Apache-2.0 license a copy of which is [in the root of this repository](../../LICENSE)

+Note that this pallet has been forked rather than included from the original source to guarantee versioning compatibility with the `polkadot-sdk` being used in both.

 License: Apache-2.0

 ## Setup with Substrate Node Template